 The DNA test is getting increasingly popular in Kenya today.
-There are lots of reason why people crave to get the DNA test done.
+There are lots of reasons why people crave to get the DNA test done.
 The test is done for a lot of reasons and its importance is growing by the day.
 Although the test is often conducted for forensic reasons and some other crime-detection reasons in a more developed world, one of the main reasons for the DNA test in most cases is to determine paternity.

 The DNA paternity test helps conclusively determine whether or not a man is the father of a child in question.
 Interestingly, DNA test also covers maternity test and even sibling tests.
-With the rising importance of DNA test today, it is essential to take a look at basic facts about the test and necessary details required for the test.
+With the rising importance of DNA tests today, it is essential to take a look at basic facts about the test and the necessary details required for the test.

 In most cases, DNA tests are usually linked with legal cases.
 For instance, a lady claims a certain man is the father of her baby and he categorically denies that.
 They go to court and the first main evidence the court demands is a paternity test.
 This test concludes whether the child and the father have the same DNA and if they do, he is obviously the father of the child.
-Is DNA test accurate?
+Is the DNA test accurate?
 Certainly.
 The test involves biological matchmaking that confirms the biological configuration of both father and child.
 It is a permanent solution to queries of whether or not a child is yours.

 The DNA test has helped for various cases in Kenya and rates among the most performed tests today.
 Whether by court approval or personal intuition, people have opted to go for the test for several reasons.
-While lots of clinics, hospitals and test centres across the country now performs this test, it is essential to consider how much the test go for in Kenya today.
+While lots of clinics, hospitals, and test centres across the country now performs this test, it is essential to consider how much the test go for in Kenya today.
 In this post, we will take a look at some basic facts about the DNA test, considering how much you need to take the test and other similar factors.

 Cost of DNA Test in Kenya